Show Me Love (Alicia Keys and Miguel song)

 "Show Me Love" is a song by American singers and songwriters Alicia Keys and Miguel.
 It was written by Keys, Miguel, Tory Lanez (credited to his legal name Daystar Peterson), and guitarist-producer Morgan Matthews, while production was handled by Keys and Matthews.
 The song was released on September 17, 2019 through RCA Records with UMPG as the lead single from Keys' seventh studio album Alicia.
 It is an R&B ballad involving feelings of desire.
 A remix version of the song featuring rapper 21 Savage was released on November 4, 2019.

 The song received positive reviews from music critics, who went on to compliment the chemistry between the duo, as well as praising its sultriness and charm.
 Commercially, the song debuted on the US Billboard Hot 100 chart at number 90, becoming Keys' first single as a lead artist to debut on that chart in seven years; the last one being "Girl on Fire" (2012).
 It would also become her eleventh chart topper on Adult R&B Songs, extended her record as the artist with the most number ones on the chart.
-A music video directed by Cara Stricker was released on the same day, and it features actors Michael B. Jordan, Zoe Saldana and her husband Marco Perego Saldana, alongside Keys and Miguel.
+A music video directed by Cara Stricker was released on the same day, and it features actors Michael B. Jordan, Zoe Saldaña and her husband Marco Perego Saldaña, alongside Keys and Miguel.

 As of March 2024, the song has been certified Platinum by the RIAA.